ibm-cloud-docs/cloud-pak-data/install-services.md

 * Some services can be installed from the [{{site.data.keyword.cpd_short}} installation page](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global) in the IBM Cloud catalog.
 * Some services can be installed by running the {{site.data.keyword.cpd_short}} command-line interface.
 To use the command line interface, you need the appropriate registry entries for the service.

+Use the links in the following table to learn how to install each of these services.

 |Service 	      |Install from the Cloud Pak for Data installation page 	|Install by using the CLI|
 |:------------- |:-----------------------------------------------------------------:| :-----------:|
 |[Analytics Engine Powered by Apache Spark](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/svc-welcome/spark.html)                                           | 	✓ | 	✓ |